RyanTuckerN/etch-a-sketch/README.md

 # etch-a-sketch

-This is a javascrip-based browser etch-a-sketch, built from the ground up.
+This is a javascript-based browser etch-a-sketch, built from the ground up.